hanzoai/painter/QUICKSTART.md

 - Check `make help` for all commands
 - Review the full README for detailed docs
-- Check ComfyUI logs for errors
+- Check Hanzo Studio logs for errors

 ---